thedevd/interview-experience/README.md

 # Interview-experience
 In this, I have tried to club all the questions that I have been asked during a sofware engineer's interviews.
-I have put them based on company name and the role.
+I have arranged them based on company name and the role.

 * [Bayestree - SDE in Hyderabad | Nov 2019](https://github.com/thedevd/interview-experience/tree/master/bayestree)
 * [Synechron - Java/Spark Developer in Pune | Nov 2019](https://github.com/thedevd/interview-experience/tree/master/Synechron) - Offered